derekhuggens/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis
 Prototype Vehicle: Statistical Analysis with R

 By using the programming language, R, within an IDE known as RStudio, statistical measures for two .csv datasets were acquired.
-The library `dplyr`, a dataframe manipulation package, was imported and each .csv was read into a dataframe using `read.csv(file=, stringsAsFactors=FALSE)`.
+The library `dplyr`, a dataframe manipulation package, was imported and each .csv was read into a dataframe using: <br>`read.csv(file=, stringsAsFactors=FALSE)`.

 ## Overview of Analysis